Who Can You Claim as a Qualifying Child for the Earned Income Tax Credit (EITC)?

 1 Qualifying Child

 No Qualifying Children

-Income limits above are for taxpayers filing Married Filing Jointly (MFJ) or Single Filers on their 2017 federal tax returns.
-Credit will be lower for other filing statuses.
+Income limits above are for taxpayers filing Married Filing Jointly (MFJ) or Single (including Head or Household or Widowed) Filers on their 2019 federal tax returns.

 - Credit in excess of your tax liability may be refundable as the Additional Child Tax Credit.

 Who Qualifies as a Qualifying Child for EITC Purposes?

 For EITC, a qualifying child must pass all 4 of these criteria: